 - Threatening garnishment or liens before obtaining a judgment against you

-- Threatening to arrest you for not paying a bill
+- Threatening to arrest you

 You Can Strengthen Your Case